segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/index.md

    Segment also set your `context.locale` (which is automatically collected if using a mobile library) to `<language>`.
 Since mobile libraries also send your `traits` from previous `.identify()` calls inside the `context.traits`, Segment tries to send `<state>` and `<zip>` by looking up `context.traits.address.state` and `context.traits.postalCode` respectively, as noted in the [Identify spec](/docs/connections/spec/identify/).
 If these lookups fail, Segment uses the default `properties.state` and `properties.zip`.

-   For mobile libraries, since Segemtn can detect whether the event occurred while the user had a wifi connection, it also sends the `<connectionType>` as `lan/wifi`.
+   For mobile libraries, since Segment can detect whether the event occurred while the user had a wifi connection, it also sends the `<connectionType>` as `lan/wifi`.
 All other events are treated as `Mobile Carrier` inside Adobe's Mobile Web Reports.

    Segment also calculates the timezone offset from UTC/GMT as required by Adobe, and sends a `<timezone>` based on your `context.timezone` and the `timestamp` fields.